mikeU-1F45F/mikechu.com/docs/layout-specification.md

 ### Technical Implementation

-- NextJS framework with React 19 and TypeScript
-- Tailwind CSS v4 for styling with custom theme configuration
-- Skeleton UI v3 for component library foundation
-- Framer Motion for animations and transitions
 - Intersection Observer API for scroll-based triggers
 - CSS Grid and Flexbox for responsive layouts
 - Era-specific styling via CSS modules or styled components